NikitaFoshch/NikitaFoshch/README.md

 ### :man_technologist: About me:

 I am a back end developer<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30px">.
-My journey began with ONPU.
+My journey began with Odessa National Polytechnic University.
 Where I tried myself in many directions, tried to study the C language, Python, tried my hand at data science, but most of all I was hooked on Java!
 From April 2022 to April 2023, I studied web development in JavaRash courses, as well as through independent study and practice.
 At the moment I am looking for a job, at the same time I am practicing and studying new technologies.